myoffe/ConvertCSV/README.md

 ConvertCSV
 ==========

-Script to convert provider rates CSV to standard CSV format.
+Script to convert provider rates CSV to standard CSV format, for later insertion into a database table.

 ## Usage
 In terminal, go to script directory and run